UtrechtUniversity/msl_api/README.md

 ## About

+This repository contains the code for the [EPOS MSL data catalogue](https://epos-msl.uu.nl/).
+The applications requires a specific [CKAN](https://ckan.org/) server is to run besides this application.
+This application is build using [Laravel](https://laravel.com/).
+The frontend is build using [Tailwind](https://tailwindcss.com/).

 ## Laravel Sail / Docker

 The project contains a Docker Compose setup build using Laravel Sail.
 An vs code devcontainer setup is also included.
 If you are setting up the project where no PHP/Composer is available you can use the following command to install Laravel sail to run the containers.